arinaoberoi/PDE-Constrained-Optimization/README.md

 # PDE Adjoint Lab
 **Inverse Problems & PDE-Constrained Optimization in Python (NumPy-only)**

 This mini-engineering project implements a 2D Poisson/anisotropic diffusion forward solver on a regular grid and an **adjoint-state gradient** for **inverse coefficient (conductivity) estimation**.
-It demonstrates PDE-constrained optimization without automatic differentiation—derivatives are derived and implemented explicitly—exactly the kind of mathematical engineering PhD programs love to see.

 ## Features
 - Finite-difference discretization of `-∇·(k(x) ∇u) = f` on a rectangular domain.